-The second element of social elements that could be the object of adaptation may be the set of states and/or the set of behavioral units.
+The second element of social elements that could be the object of adaptation may be the set of states and/or the set of transitions.
 The set of states consists of the set of situations that may occur during the life of a collaboration process.
-The set of behavioral units consists of the set of interactions that collaborators may perform.
+The set of transitions consists of the set of interactions that collaborators may perform.

-By adding/suppressing state(s), the whole group may adapt a social protocol by providing/suppressing situation(s) to the collaboration process.
-It should be noticed that the addition/suppression of state(s) is related with the addition/suppression of transitions leading and originating from the modified state(s).
+By adding/suppressing states, the whole group may adapt a social protocol by providing/suppressing situations to the collaboration process.
+It should be noticed that the addition/suppression of states is related with the addition/suppression of transitions leading and originating from the modified states.

-By adding/suppressing transition(s), the whole group may adapt a social protocol by providing/suppressing interaction(s) to the collaboration process.
-It should be noticed that the addition/suppression of transition(s) is usually not related with the addition/suppression of state(s) to/from which the added/suppressed transition(s) lead(s)/originate(s).
+By adding/suppressing transitions, the whole group may adapt a social protocol by providing/suppressing interactions to the collaboration process.
+It should be noticed that the addition/suppression of transitions is usually not related with the addition/suppression of states to/from which the added/suppressed transitions leads/originates.

-Figure 4.
-Social protocol presented in section 2.2 after a transition related with the action "comment a question" has been added from s_3 to s_3 .
+Figure 3 - Social protocol presented in section 2.2 after a transition related with the action "comment a question" has been added from s_3 to s_3 .

-Effects of the addition of a transition in the social protocol presented in Section 2.2 are presented in Figure 4.
+Effects of the addition of a transition in the social protocol presented in Section 2.2 are presented in Figure 3.
 In the presented example, the original social protocol presented in Section 2.2 has been adapted by the whole group via negotiations.
-The result of the negotiation is the group agreement stating that the a new transition is needed so that an expert may comment a question many times before answering it.
+The result of the negotiation is the group agreement stating that a new transition is needed so that an expert may comment a question many times before answering it.
 The modified set of transitions is presented in Table 3.

-Table 3.
-Transitions for the example of social protocol and their associated desirability values
+Table 3 - Transitions for the example of social protocol and their associated desirability values

 Source state Destination state Role Action φ

-S 1 S 2 Normal Ask question 1
+s 1 s 2 Normal Ask question 1

-S_2 S_2 Expert Comment question 1
+s 2 s 2 Expert Comment question 1

-S_2 S 3 Expert Answer question 1
+s 2 \$ 3 Expert Answer question 1

-S_2 S 3 Expert Suppress question 0.5
+s 2 \$ 3 Expert Suppress question 0.5

-S_2 S 4 Manager Failure ending 1
+s 2 s 4 Manager Failure ending 1

-S 3 S_2 Normal Ask question 1
+s 3 s 2 Normal Ask question 1

 S 3 S 4 Manager Failure ending 1

-S_3 S 5 Manager Successful ending 1

-4. Related Work
+4. RELATED WORK